ddella/ProxySQL/README.md

 ## ProxySQL backup (optional)

-If you're satisfied of the configuration you just build, you can back it up for futur use.
+If you're satisfied with the configuration you just build, you can back it up for futur use.
 The database of ProxySQL is in the directory `/var/lib/proxysql` inside the container.
 You just need to copy the directory from the container to your local disk.

 Following are the steps to backup the configuration and start a new ProxySQL from the backup.
 This will delete the container you just build.
 Make sure you know what you're doing 😉